o-pylypenko/draft-evans-opsawg-ipfix-discard-class-ie/draft-evans-opsawg-ipfix-discard-class-ie.md

    * estimated_total_dropped_packets  = droppedPacketDeltaCount * N
    * estimated_total_dropped_octets   = droppedOctetDeltaCount  * N

-For example:
-If the exporter samples 1 in every 100 packets, the multiplier is 100.
+For example, if the exporter samples 1 in every 100 packets, the multiplier is 100.
 If the exporter samples 1 in every 1000 packets, the multiplier is 1000.

 Exporters typically report their sampling configuration via IPFIX (samplingInterval and/or samplingProbability).
 Because sampling is probabilistic, these estimates are approximate; using larger time windows and higher-volume aggregates tends to make them more robust.